The Drill Down, Issue #15: Port State Information Exchange (PSIX)

 Note: While PSIX covers both U.S. and foreign vessels, this issue of Drill Down focuses on U.S. flagged vessels only.

-The Port State Information Exchange system contains vessel specific information derived from the USCG's Marine Information Safety and Law Enforcement System (MISLE).
+The Port State Information Exchange system contains vessel-specific information derived from the USCG's Marine Information for Safety and Law Enforcement (MISLE) system.

 The deficiency information written on a USCG Vessel Inspection Requirements Form CG-835V, informally known as an “835”, is a result of a certificated vessel failing to meet statutory requirements.
 The deficiencies are public record and are available on PSIX.
 However, deficiencies issued with the “self-reported” or “work list item” boxes checked will not be reflected in PSIX.

 Note: The “self-reported” box included on the CG-835V enables consideration to be given to a vessel owner or operator on future risk-based or targeted inspection programs.
 See the Coast Guard Maritime Commons blog post “New Form CG-835V Vessel Inspection Requirements” for further information.

 Current PSIX data reflects vessel information since December 21, 2001, the date that MISLE came online.

 It is common for an O/O to have a fleet management database storing information, including everything from ship’s maintenance to crew changes.
 There are degrees of sophistication based on the O/O capabilities, but due to International Safety Management Code documentation requirements, many companies operating on the Outer Continental Shelf have a thorough, online record-keeping system.